Workplace Harassment Prohibited

 Investigation Process

-For any report or complaint alleging sexual harassment that, if true, would implicate Title IX of the Education Amendments of 1972 (20 U.S.C. §1681 et seq.), the Nondiscrimination Coordinator or designee shall consider whether action under policy 2:265 should be initiated.
+For any report or complaint of discrimination on the basis of sex that, if true, would implicate Title IX of the Education Amendments of 1972 (20 U.S.C. §1681 et seq.), the Nondiscrimination Coordinator or designee shall process the complaint pursuant to policy 2:265.

-For any other alleged workplace harassment that does not require action under policy 2:265, the Nondiscrimination Coordinator or a Complaint Manager or designee shall consider whether an investigation under policy 2:260, and/or 5:120, should be initiated, regardless of whether a written report or complaint is filed.
+For any other alleged workplace discrimination or harassment that does not require action under policy 2:265, the Nondiscrimination Coordinator or a Complaint Manager or designee shall consider whether an investigation under policy 2:260, and/or 5:120, should be initiated.
+Should an investigation be deemed appropriate, the investigation procedures of the relevant policy or policies will be applied.

 Enforcement